-- A 2.2.1 A vehicle may only be used for one year, counting from the first day onsite of its first competition. - A 2.2.2 To be classified as new, a vehicle must have at minimum, a newly manufactured chassis with significant changes in the primary structure to its predecessor.
+- A 2.2.1 A vehicle may only be used for one year, counting from the first day onsite of its first competition. - A 2.2.2 To be classified as new, a vehicle must have a newly manufactured chassis. - A 2.2.3 In the following cases, the existing chassis may be used for one more consecutive year: - Changing the powertrain from $CV \rightarrow EV$ or $CV \rightarrow HY$ or $HY \rightarrow EV$ - Initial implementation of an Autonomous System, see T14